KekDisk/KekDisk/README.md

 # Hello!
-My name is Kaiky AKA umbra.
+My name is Kaiky A.K.A umbra.
 ## Introduction 🖋️
 <blockquote> "I am writing this under an appreciable mental strain, since by tonight I shall be no more." </blockquote>